adonisjs/adonisjs.com/content/blog_posts/articles/kysely-with-adonisjs.md

 mkdir tmp
 ```

 Also, let's install the [kysely-codegen](https://github.com/RobinBlomberg/kysely-codegen) CLI tool to create TypeScript types by inspecting the database schema.
 During my testing, I found that `kysely-codegen` has [rough edges](https://github.com/RobinBlomberg/kysely-codegen/issues/70).
-If you find yourself fighting this tool more than using it, feel free to remove it since Kysely can work without automated code generation.
+If you find yourself fighting this tool more than using it, feel free to remove it since Kysely can work without automated types generation.

 ```sh
 npm i -D kysely-codegen